michelc/QuickHtml/readme.md

 folder to generate the `dist` content.

 * Combine "layout.html" and "markdown" files to create "html" files,
+* Build "sitemap.xml" from "sitemap.md" and markdown files list,
 * Simply copy all other "static" files,
 * Do not copy restricted files.